alessandro-gentilini/knuth-interview-2006/README.md

 unsolved problem I was going to try to find infinitely many such designs, such, symmetric designs, and six were known altogether.
-And so I thought, okay, but I had a new way to approach the subject, maybe I’d be able to find infinitely many.
-Well, it, it’s a good thing that I didn’t take that as my final project though, because I believe up to this day only one more has ever been found, so nobody knows that there is only finitely many, but it seems to be extremely hard to construct these designs.
+And so I thought, okay, but I had a new way to approach the subject, maybe I'd be able to find infinitely many.
+Well, it, it's a good thing that I didn't take that as my final project though, because I believe up to this day only one more has ever been found, so nobody knows that there is only finitely many, but it seems to be extremely hard to construct these designs.